owenmcateer/FlipDots/README.md

 Finally set the number of panels you have in the following line: `Panel[] panels = new Panel[2];`

-See [config.pde](./FlipDot/config.pde) for more example and layouts.
+See [config.pde](./FlipDot/config.pde) for more examples and layouts.

 ### 5) Coding animations

-Now you can draw and animation whatever you want!
-Everything gets drawn to `virtualDisplay`, I recommend looking at [example_anim.pde](./FlipDot/example_anim.pde) and [example_blips.pde](./FlipDot/example_blips.pde) for some example on coding animations.
+Now you can draw and animate whatever you want!
+Everything gets drawn to `virtualDisplay`, I recommend looking at [example_anim.pde](./FlipDot/example_anim.pde) and [example_blips.pde](./FlipDot/example_blips.pde) for some examples of coding animations.

 Don't forget to share your creations with me @motus_art on [IG](https://instagram.com/motus_art)/[TW](https://twitter.com/motus_art)